-If you have an SD card or any other items plugged into the device, unplug them.
-A bad SD card or headset can cause problems on rare occasions.
+If you have an SD card, SIM card, or any other items plugged into the device, unplug them.
+A bad SD card or headset can cause problems starting up on rare occasions.

 If your device won’t turn on at all, or is stuck in a startup loop, it may not have enough power.
 Attach the power adapter to the device and plug it into a wall outlet.
 Don’t use a connection to a computer or other device as the power you’d get is not sufficient to power most Android devices on right away.

 Another issue could be the actual battery.
-See if you can borrow a battery from a friend with a similar device and give that a try.
+See if you can borrow a battery from a friend with a similar device and give that a try (if it’s removable).
 If not, you may want to purchase a new or used battery and try it out.
 Return the battery to the store if it doesn’t help.